-Shirts must have collars and sleeves and may be worn untucked.
+Shirts must have collars and sleeves.
 Polo-style and/or Oxford-style shirts are suggested.
-Students may wear a Spartanburg Day School shirt on Wednesdays.
-Any shirt worn under an appropriate sweatshirt, sweater, or fleece must be tucked in.
-T-shirts must not be visible under any second layer.
+Students may wear a t-shirt under an appropriate sweatshirt, sweater, or fleece.
+Shirts must be tucked in.
+This includes a t-shirt worn under a sweatshirt, sweater, or fleece.
 Pants and shorts must be of an appropriate length and kept at waist level.
 Shorts must be mid-thigh length or longer.